Fundamental sequences and fast-growing hierarchies for the Bachmann-Howard ordinal: Comparing and

 \begin{proof} Proceed by induction on $ \zeta$.
 The first claim follows from the second, since $\zeta\leq\tv\zeta$ by Lemma \ref{lemmLeqTV}, and moreover the induction hypothesis applied to the second claim yields

 Thus we focus on the second claim.

 The claim is trivial for $\zeta=0$, so we assume otherwise and write $\zeta =\nt(\xi)$.
-Proceed by induction on $\zeta$ with a secondary induction on $\xi$.
+Proceed by induction on $\zeta$.
 For the induction hypothesis to go through, we also need to establish the side condition that if $\de=\om^\de$ and $\tv\zeta=\ga+\de$ in Cantor normal form, then

 Consider the following cases.

 \begin{Cases}

 \item ($\xi <\Om$).
 Then, $\cfs {\nt(\xi)} m_\nt = \xi $ and also $\cfs {\tv{\nt(\xi)}} m_\vartheta = \cfs{(\xi+1)}m_\vartheta = \xi $ for all $m$.